PradeepKumarRamesh/PradeepKumarRamesh/README.md

-  ### 👋 Hi, I’m Pradeep Kumar Ramesh
+  ### 👋 Hi, I’m Pradeep Kumar Ramesh, MSCS Grad Student @BinghamtonUniversity

 ![Visitor Count](https://profile-counter.glitch.me/PradeepKumarRamesh/count.svg)

-- 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning Cloud Technologies
+Facts about me:

+Here are some ideas to help you get started:
+🔭 I’m currently working on Developing a Web Portfolio 👀 I’m interested in learning new technology and observe the world with multiple perspective's 💬 Ask me about Data Structures and Algorithms, Python3, C++, Java 💞️ I’m looking for a full-time job
-- 👯 I’m looking to collaborate on anything that
+🔍 I’m looking forward to collaborate on projects
-- 💬 Ask me about ...
-- 📫 How to reach me:
-- 😄 Pronouns: ...
+😄 Pronouns: He/His
-- ⚡ Fun fact: ...
+📫 Please feel free to reach me at pramesh2@binghamton.edu ⚡ Fun fact about me: I can talk 24/7 about my gadgets and new tech in the industry and any Code.

+Visual Studio Code
+Javascript
+Jupyter Notebook
+Google Colab
+Github
+AWS
+Java
+Android Studio
+Iot

+Thank You :)

+⭐️ From Pradeep Kumar Ramesh ⭐️